|

 #

-# E-scripts on vi things (mainly vi emulation in Emacs)
+# E-scripts on vi, its descendants, and vi emulation in Emacs.

 #